stevencch99/stevencch99.github.io/_posts/2021-01-21-redis-vs-memcached.md

 ![paragraph break](https://order-brother.s3-ap-northeast-1.amazonaws.com/paragraph+break/separator-1.png)

+Redis and Memcached are popular, open-source, in-memory data stores cache engines, while they provide different advantages in similar use case, this article is meant to make a note of the differences between these engines.

 Memcached is designed for simplicity while Redis offers a rich set of features that make it effective for a wide range of use cases.

 - The popularity compare with Redis and Memcached: